kumaripriyankasingh/terraform-google-bigquery/modules/data_warehouse/tutorial.md

 ---
 **Create Terraform input file**

-Create a file named `input.tfvars` in the current directory.
+Create an `input.tfvars` file in the current directory.
 Find the sample content below and modify it by providing the respective details.
 ```
 region="us-central1"